alyssahondrade/we-the-new-york-city-squirrels/project_requirements.md

 ### View 1 - Park Conditions Map
 - The map will display the number of squirrels sighted per condition - bubble/choropleth?
-- Users can toggle between 2018 and 2020 datasets using a dropdown menu.
+- Users can toggle between 2018 and 2020 datasets using a dropdown menu (INTERACTION).
 - Users can select park conditions of interest: size, condition, weather.

 ### View 2 - Pie Charts
 - As the map option is updated, the pie chart values change for:
     - Primary colour
     - Squirrel activity
-= Labels appear when the user hovers over the pie chart sections.
+- Labels appear when the user hovers over the pie chart sections (INTERACTION).

 ### View 3 - Bar Charts
 - Display comparisons for: